WilliamASumner/Chromium-Experiments/README.md

 - [PyChromeDevTools](https://github.com/marty90/PyChromeDevTools), see the repo for installation details<sup>1</sup>

 ### Things that will make life easier
 - A checked out chromium repo, see the [instructions](https://chromium.googlesource.com/chromium/src/+/master/docs/linux/build_instructions.md).
-This will help in creating the proper mangled symbols
+This will help in creating the proper mangled symbols.
+The version I'm testing with is Chromium 82.0.4063.0
 - `nm` for reading the dynamic symbols in a binary
 - [Zack's guide](https://docs.google.com/document/d/1TVIYvACQTvLrhdRw6EelifGGxvcSxwn_mU4oUGVymFE/edit) for cross-compiling to ARM